amcz/hysplit_metdata/README.md

-# hysplit_metdata uses the ecmwf-api
-# hysplit_metdata_cds (under construction) uses cdsapi from Copernicus data service.
+# hysplit_metdata_cds uses cdsapi from Copernicus Data Service.
+Code to download ERA5 meteorological data from ECMWF that will suitable for converting to ARL format for ingestion into HYSPLIT.
+The downloaded grib files will be suitable for use with the era52arl program available with the HYSPLIT distribution.
+The era52arl program will be updated in the HYPSLIT repository as soon as the government shutdown ends.

 ERA5 will soon only be available through the cdsapi.

-Code to download ERA5 meteorological data from ECMWF that will suitable for converting to ARL format for ingestion into HYSPLIT.
+If you are using ecmwf-api see below.

 There may be a problem with the  velocity fields on the pressure levels.
 See: https://confluence.ecmwf.int/pages/viewpage.action?pageId=127305868